jsyph/encrypted_diary_app/README.md

 - Biometric authentication required
 - Flexible note taking experience using Markdown

+## Disclaimer:
+The app was written in Dart 2.12 and will *not* work with current version of Dart 3.0 (unfortunately).

+Future plans will be made to migrate and update the application.

 ## Todo
 - Miscellaneous
   - [ ] Use GetIt to further simplify the code and isolate each part